bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-12">12.
 Log Time from Date</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-We can log time, in the format hour::minutes::seconds from a given date.
+<p>We can log time, in the format hour::minutes::seconds from a given date.</p>
 <pre>
 const timeFromDate = date => date.toTimeString().slice(0, 8);
 console.log(timeFromDate(new Date(2021, 0, 10, 17, 30, 0)));